 - 1 envelope onion soup mix

-- 3 carrots, halved lengthwise and cut in quarters
+- 3 carrots, halved lengthwise and cut into quarters

 - 3 medium potatoes, peeled and quartered